DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 Around all of these definitions, the engine defines __Controllers__ as the highest level of abstraction of an API it is concerned with.
 The controllers are components that contain all the possible requests that make up an API.
 Each controller makes use of logic, and is surrounded by access and analysis components to complete the full features of the API.

+## Request Workflow
+The APIShift framework provides a general workflow for each request, with an ecosystem that allows you to easily authenticate and analyze them.
+This workflow is configurable by the components and features of the system.

+1. **Connect to main DB**: First and foremost, APIShift establishes a connection with the main DB, which contains the metadata needed to access to the cache, the session, run validation and authentcations on the server.
+2. **Load default cache data**: The APIShift system caches metadata about the different sessions, database structure and more to speed up queries and operations.
+3. **Load default session**: Loads the session, its structure and values.
+4. **Validate Request**: Validates that the request format is valid.
+Check if request exists as a task (tasks will be discussed later), a controller method or an extension feature.
+5. **Authorize Request**: Reaches the tasks that are attached as the authorization process of the request, compiles them, and by doing so confirms that the request can be accessed by the requesting end-user.
+6. **Run Request**: If all the previous steps are completed successfully then the controller method requests by the user will be called.

+Part 1 to 3 of this workflow is implemented by the [APIShift.php](machine/APIShift.php) file, and the other part 4 to 6 is implemented by the [API.php](machine/API.php) file.
+This separation is made so that if a developer wishes to implement server-side rendering or his own components using the framework's features, he can simply include the APIShift.php file, while the API.php file serves at the head file from which requests to the API controllers are made.

+# Architectural Elements
+This title will discuss the different components, connectors and data elements of the famework, their features and interfaces.

-## System Components
+## Session Components

-### Session management
-Each API/server usually needs different types of sessions.
-One session can represent a regular user on your application and another can represent a premium user, each type of session has different permissions in your system - some can access a certain function/data and others don't.
-APIShift allows you to define different session states easily and then assign access rules by these states.
-The classes that manage the session options are the [core SessionState](machine/core/SessionState.php) and the [controller SessionState](machine/controller/SessionState.php) which allows for changing and managing the session through API requests.
+A session, for a program, is a data structure that its values are stored per each client, usually from the start untill the end of the interaction with an additional timeout.
+Sessions are great tools to store a certain "state" about a client thoughout a connection, indicating our program who the client is - is it an admin? a player in our app? a premium user maybe? all these different clients have different restrictions on the functionallity and data the can access.
+APIShift allows you to define different session states easily and then assign access rules by these states to data, controllers and methods.
+The classes that manage the session options are the [core of the SessionState](machine/core/SessionState.php).
+The [controller interface SessionState](machine/controller/SessionState.php) allows for managing the session through API requests - As described in the [README.md](README.md) file.

-The core SessionState contains the logic and functions that manage the session states, their updates, authorization and communication with the database.
-The controller SessionState provides a set of functions that a user can use to manipulate the session state - for example change the session on request and more.
-The controller uses the core object to make these requests come to life.
-Each session state has a state structure, value and children:
+The core of the SessionState contains the logic and functions that manage the session states, their updates, authorization and communication with the database.
+The controller of the SessionState provides a interface that a user can use to manipulate the session state - for example change the session on a given request to indicate a login or logout, and more.
+Each session state has a state structure, indicating how the data about the state is saved, it also needs to know which data entries to take value from to fill them, and who are their children:

- * __Structure__: Keys and nested keys that make up the session objects.
+ * __Structure__: A map, in our case a PHP array structure, with keys without values.
+It can contain nested maps.
- * __Values__: Indicator where to take the values from to fill in the structure - is it from database or the data provided in the request? your choice.
+ * __Values__: Indicators to where to which data entry to get the values from to fill in the structure.
- * __Children__: Children states are sub-states available on a certain state - they inherit and extend the structure and values of the parent state and use the same authorization process but with additional options or restrictions as you chose.
-For example a user session state can have a premium sub-session state that applies to premium users and provides access to more features in your application.
+ * __Children__: Children states inherit and extend the structure and values of the parent state and use the same authorization process but with additional options or restrictions as you chose.
+For example a user session state can have a premium children state that applies to premium users and provides access to more features in your application.

-To add, modify and remove session states visit the "Session" tab in the control panel.
+To manage session states in your API visit the "Session" tab in the control panel.

+### SessionState
+More will be added later

+#### Core Interface
+More will be added later

+#### Controller Interface
+More will be added later

-### Database management
+## Database Components
 This system is configurable from the control panel and comes to life in your code.
 The system defines the database structure using an Object + Graph model and translates this model to the relational and other NoSQL models (Which makes it both an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) & [ODM](https://www.quora.com/What-is-Object-Document-Mapping)).
 Each entity\object is refered to as an Item (which not only represents a single table, but can reference multiple tables) and each connection, is refered to as a Relation - which in itself acts as an Item (Allowing for relations between relations).
 It is translated into the relational model - SQL, in future versions also to different NoSQL models for increased integration.

-The system provides a graphical framework for constructing data in the database and managing access to the data.
+The system strives to provide a graphical framework for constructing data in the database and manage access to the data.
 The [DataModelManager](machine/core/DataModelManager.php), [Item](machine/core/Item.php) & [Relation](machine/core/Relation.php) serve as the components that work with the graphical framework and translate it to the database's query language for you.

 In later versions, you will be able to save your data on different DB servers, and APIShift will manage it for you - acting as a data warehouse.
 To add, modify and remove long-term data in your application visit the "Database" tab in the control panel.

+### Item
+More will be added later

+#### Core Interface
+More will be added later

+#### Controller Interface
+More will be added later

+### DataModel
+More will be added later

+#### Core Interface
+More will be added later

+#### Controller Interface
+More will be added later

-#### Data Model Components
+### Data Model Components
 When working with database components of the APIShift, you create `Canvases`, where each canvas is a visual representation of database elements and how they are related & constructed.
 The system uses these terms/components:
  * __Item__: An abstract components that is presented as a collection of keys and values, that represent data elements stired in the DB.
  * __Relation__: A relation is an item that makes and abstract connection between 2 or more items.
 Since a relation is also an item you can make relations between relations - this is what makes the terminology of the engine as a combination between [graph model semantics](https://en.wikipedia.org/wiki/Graph_database), [object model semantics](https://en.wikipedia.org/wiki/Object_model) and an [entity-relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model).
 Notice that I wrote 'abstract connection' as a relation doesn't store or address primary or foreign keys, this frees the system from normalizing the database only in one way, and makes it easier to translate between different data models.
 Each relation is one of those types: